Jim Messina (musician): Solo career, 1976–1993

 In 1979, Messina met with Don Ellis (not to be confused with Don Ellis the jazz musician who recorded for the same label) of Columbia Records subsidiary A&R to plan his first solo album.
 He learned that Ellis did not like Messina's new musical direction, towards Latin jazz with a rock edge, because it did not sound like a Loggins and Messina album.
-Messina toured to support the debut LP, which sold 150,000 copies, about the same sales as Sittin' In had had.
-However, without the record company's support, the album stalled, peaking at #58 on the Billboard 200, and Messina asked Columbia Records president Bruce Lundvall for a release from the label.
-Its single, New And Different Way, slightly missed the Top 40 on the AC chart, peaking at #43.
+Messina toured to support the debut LP, which sold 150,000 copies, about the same sales as Sittin' In.
+However, without the record company's support, the album stalled, peaking at #58 on the Billboard 200 so Messina asked Columbia Records president Bruce Lundvall for a release from the label.
+The album's single, "New and Different Way", slightly missed the Top 40 on the AC chart, peaking at #43.

 In 1981, Messina signed with Warner Bros.
-Records and recorded and released his second solo effort, Messina, which included folk, rock, Latin, and light jazz elements.
+Records and recorded and released his second solo effort, Messina, which included folk, rock, Latin and light jazz elements.
 The album featured singer Pauline Wilson, who sang a duet with Messina on "Stay the Night".

 In 1983, Messina released his third solo album with Warner Bros., One More Mile.
-The album leaned more toward rock, and Messina used several young and upcoming studio musicians as his rhythm section.
+The album leaned more toward rock and Messina used several young and upcoming studio musicians as his rhythm section.
 The album also featured Edie Laymen and Pauline Wilson singing background and harmony parts.
-In the song "The Island", he shows his influence of slack key, a Hawaiian style of playing the guitar.
+In the song "The Island", he shows his influence of slack key, a Hawaiian style of playing guitar.

-In 1993, Brooks and Dunn recorded "Mexican Minutes" written by Jim Messina and co-authored with Kent Robbins in Nashville.
+In 1993, Brooks and Dunn recorded "Mexican Minutes" written by Messina and co-authored with Kent Robbins in Nashville.

 Reunion tours

 In 1989, Poco's original lineup (consisting of Messina, Richie Furay, Rusty Young, George Grantham, and Randy Meisner) regrouped for a successful reunion tour.
 That same year, they released the album Legacy.
 Messina played guitar and mandolin on the album.
 He wrote and sang on three of the songs: "Follow Your Dreams", "Look Within" and "Lovin' You Every Minute."
 He also co-wrote the song "Call It Love, " sung by Rusty Young.
 That song reached number 18 on the Billboard Hot 100 in August 1989.

 In 2005, Messina and Loggins hit the road as a duo again.
 They had a successful nationwide tour that produced a CD and DVD entitled Live: Sittin' In Again at the Santa Barbara Bowl.
 Messina also pulled from the vaults the original master analog recordings that he had produced and mixed for Loggins and Messina at Columbia Records, which were released as the 2005 digitally mastered compilation album The Best: Sittin' in Again.
 The duo reformed again in 2009 for an extensive tour.